 What is not allowed in a hostel?

-Stay Away From Drama And Gossips
+Stay Away From Drama And Gossip

 Gossip and drama are the silent killers of any hostel.
-The type of guys who’re always wondering who ate whose noodles, arguing over Wi-Fi or literally anything.
+The type of guys who’re always wondering who ate whose noodles, arguing over Wi-Fi, or literally anything.
 You don’t want to be that individual.

 Breaking Hostel Rules